a-nikookherad/pdf/readme.md

 # PDF srevice

-***this service for convert html file to pdf file***
+***This service use for convert html to pdf***

+This service needs athena pdf service(https://github.com/arachnys/athenapdf)

-for initialize this service make sure you set environment's variables
+For initialize this service make sure you set environment's variables

 ```yaml
 PDF_SERVICE_URL=172.19.0.5:8080